rubiin/ultimate-nest/README.md

 ## Setup

--   First if you dont want to use any libs from like redis, mailer etc. replace them from the app.module.tasks
+-   First if you don't want to use any libs from like redis, mailer etc. replace them from the app.module.tasks
     -   You will also need to remove the config from `validate.config.ts` from line ` load: []`
     -   Also remove the unwanted config variables from the env file
 -   Make sure you create a env file under `env` directory with name like `.env.something`.The portion after .env is the `NODE_ENV` value which will be required while running the app